ranggirexa/productrating-web/README.md

 # Submit your changes

-- Clone this repository
+- Clone this repository.
-- Commit your changes
+- Commit your changes.
+  - Commit code that is logically related.
+  - Don't put everything in one commit.
+It's hard to review the changes if a commit is too big.
-- Zip your repository and email us the zip
+- Zip your repository and email us the zip.